2,000 hajj pilgrims hit by heat stress: Saudi officials

 Issued on: Modified:

-Over 1.8 million people performed the days-long hajj, mostly held outdoors at the height of the Saudi desert summer.
-Many elderly were among the worshippers after a Covid-era maximum age limit was scrapped.
+Over 1.8 million Muslim worshippers performed the days-long hajj, mostly held outdoors at the height of the Saudi desert summer.
+Many elderly were among the pilgrims after a Covid-era maximum age limit was scrapped.

 Saudi officials said about 1,700 heat stress cases were recorded on Thursday alone -- as huge numbers of pilgrims remain at the holy sites, a day after the main rituals finished -- added to the 287 reported earlier.